ucdavis-bioinformatics-training/2021-July-Genome-Wide-Association-Studies/data_analysis/Plink_Stepbystep.md

 - We are analyzing two chromosomes due to the fact that running the full data could be very computationally intensive and this data is not fully released to the public yet.
 - chr 21 and chr 22 will be used as they are on the smaller side.
+- The family based metadata is not perfect and we are still working on curating based on the process/workflow above.

 ## What is craniosynostosis?